Rev. Norman Copeland, Chair

 Rabbi Dr. Aryeh Cohen

-Rabbi Dr. Aryeh Cohen is Professor of Rabbinic Literature at the Ziegler School of Rabbinic Studies at the American Jewish University.
+Rabbi Cohen is professor of rabbinic literature at the Ziegler School of Rabbinic Studies at the American Jewish University.
 Cohen is also the Rabbi in Residence at Bend the Arc: A Jewish Partnership for Justice.
 Cohen’s latest book is Justice in the City: An Argument from the Sources of Rabbinic Judaism (Academic Studies Press).
-Rabbi Cohen’s vision for economic justice, which is deeply rooted in Jewish sources, and is inspired by Rev. Martin Luther King’s call for nonviolent direct action, has led him to risk arrest in solidarity with low income workers.
+His vision for economic justice, which is deeply rooted in Jewish sources, and is inspired by Rev. Martin Luther King’s call for nonviolent direct action, has led him to protest for the rights of income workers, resulting in several arrests.

 Director, Against the Stream Buddhist Meditation Society

-Mary Stancavage has practiced meditation, yoga, and cultivated a spiritual practice for over 30 years.
-She has taught meditation at recovery centers in Los Angeles, has co-facilitated Year-to-Live groups since 2008, and has a weekly class at ATS.
+Ms. Stancavage has practiced meditation, yoga, and cultivated a spiritual practice for more than 30 years.
+She has taught meditation at recovery centers in Los Angeles, has co-facilitated Year-to-Live groups since 2008, and has a weekly class at Against the Stream Buddhist Meditation Society.
 She completed the Buddhist Chaplaincy Program at the Sati Center and served as volunteer chaplain at Hollywood Presbyterian Medical Center.
-In addition, Mary has a Masters from UCLA, and worked as an archaeologist in the Middle East.
+In addition, Mary has M.A. from UCLA.
+She also worked as an archaeologist in the Middle East.